-What Type of Zorb is Recommended for Cloth Diapers?
+What Type of Zorb is Recommended Cloth Diaper Sewing?

-With all those types, it can be a little bit overwhelming to choose, which one is best for your cloth diapers.
-I asked Arch, who told me that Zorb 3D is the way to go for cloth diapers.
+If you’re trying to choose a Zorb material for cloth diapering, it can be a little bit overwhelming to choose between all the types they make., So, which Zorb fabric is best for cloth diaper inserts?
+According Arch, the CEO of Wazoodle Fabrics, Zorb 3D is the way to go for cloth diapers.

 “We will recommend the 3D Zorb because it needs the least prepping and is easy to sew.
 Plus there are the three fiber types to choose from,” she explained.

+I think so!
 Zorb is a pretty cool family of fabrics that can really help boost the absorbency of cloth pads and cloth diapers.
-The manufacturer itself is also very friendly, willing to help, and in my opinion has their priorities in order.
+The manufacturer itself is also very friendly, willing to help, and in my opinion, has their priorities in order.